simivar/Genius-PHP/README.md

-# This is not production ready codebase!
-This is development branch!
-Use different branch!

 # Genius PHP
 Genius PHP is a open source library that allows you to access [Genius API](https://docs.genius.com/) from your PHP application.
 It supports oAuth 2 from version 1.0.